 This is the last column in the lower right.
-If you wish to print to the last column 4-6 and either don't wish to enter the name, or don't remember it, specify IU and the program will print just to the last column with data in it.
+If you wish to print to the last column and either don't wish to enter the name, or don't remember it, specify IU and the program will print just as much as will fit on the page.
 It is not necessary to enter a value for this or any of the following paramaters if you wish to print the whole Worksheet.
+You may specify user or default headers provided user headers are enclosed in [brackets]